Academics

 What other resources are available for information or help with Proctortrack?

 The Exam Central team is always happy to provide information or support.
-Contact Western Chat or email examcentral@uwo.ca.
+Contact us by email at examcentral@uwo.ca.
+Alternatively, you can reach out to Proctortrack Support directly.